LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

 .. method:: date_gmtToLocal(value)

-   Converts the date/time of any object that can be converted to a date object from Greenwich Mean Time to the local time of the machine running Lasso 9.
+   Converts the date/time of any object that can be converted to a date object from Greenwich Mean Time to the local time of the machine running Lasso Server.

 .. method:: date_localToGMT(value)